gretel/dynamo-autoscale/README.md

 ## Travis CI

 Continous intgeration is done using Travis.
-Please keep in mind the test requires AWS credentials, therefore the author is not commiting his `.travis.yml` file containing the encrypted credentials.
+Please keep in mind the tests require AWS credential to run and the author's credentials encrypted in  `.travis.yml` will not work for you.
 You have to setup Travis on your own.

-The configuration values will be overriden as follows:
+The configuration values will be overriden as follows (symbolic code):

 ```
 config[:aws][:access_key_id] = ENV['AWS_ACCESS_KEY']